Everest View Trek - 7 Days Itinerary & Costs

 Ecotourism practices

-We request that you join our eco-friendly trekking practice as part of our strong commitment to protecting the fragile beauty of the Everest region.
+We request that you join our eco-friendly trekking practice as part of our strong commitment to protecting the rhododendron forests, Sherpa villages and yak pastures of the lower Khumbu valley.
 Every guest will get their own eco-waste bag at the beginning of our trip.
 Please use this bag to collect all of your personal trash that can't be composted, like snack wrappers, plastic bottles, and batteries.

 Please don't leave anything on the trail.
 Instead, carry this bag with you as we go down, and our guides will show you where to find the public trash cans and recycling bins where you can properly dispose of it.
 We need your help to keep the Himalayas clean and beautiful for future generations.